 POETRY: Submit up to 3 poems.
 Payment: 25 dollars.*

-ART: Beginning with Issue 28 of The Blue Route, we would like to feature the work of one talented undergraduate artist.
-Works of any medium or genre are welcome so long as they can be easily converted into a digital format for printing.
+ART: Works of any medium or genre are welcome so long as they can be easily converted into a digital format for printing.
 We are looking for creative, thoughtful, and visually dynamic art that does not incorporate any hateful or distasteful imagery.
-Payment: TBD.
+Unfortunately, we are unable to offer payment for art at this time.

 To increase your chances of acceptance, be sure to 1) carefully follow submission guidelines and 2) read a few recent issues of The Blue Route to get a sense of the kind of work we publish.